Arraba, Israel: British Mandate

-In the 1922 census of Palestine, conducted by the British Mandate authorities, Arrabeh had a population of 984, 937 Muslim and 47 Christian, of the Christians, 42 were Melkite, 4 Orthodox and one was Anglican.
+In the 1922 census of Palestine, conducted by the British Mandate authorities, Arrabeh had a population of 984 people, of which 937 were Muslim and 47 were Christian.
+Among the Christians, 42 were Melkite, 4 Orthodox and one was Anglican.
 At the time of the 1931 census, Arraba had 253 occupied houses and a population of 1187 Muslims and 37 Christians.

-In the 1945 statistics the population was 1,800; 1,740 Muslims and 60 Christians, with 30,852 dunams (a dunam is a unit of area equivalent to 10 square metres or one-tenth of a hectare) of land, according to an official land and population survey.
+In the 1945 statistics the population was 1,800; 1,740 Muslims and 60 Christians, with 30,852 dunams (a dunam is a unit of area equivalent to 1000 square metres or one-tenth of a hectare) of land, according to an official land and population survey.
 3,290 dunams were used for plantations and irrigable land, 14,736 dunams for cereals, while 140 dunams were built-up (urban) land.

 Israel in the 20th century

 In 1948, during Operation Hiram (October 29–31), the town surrendered to the advancing Israeli army.
 Many of the inhabitants fled but some remained.
 Arraba became a local council in 1965.
 The village remained under Martial Law until 1966.

 Arraba was home to the first Land Day demonstrations in 1976 demanding the state of Israel to stop the expropriation of Palestinian Arab lands.
 Together with Sakhnin and Deir Hanna, it formed what is called the triangle of Land Day.
 Israel's reaction to control the protest was forceful and six people were killed by Israeli police.
 The reason for the Land Day follows:

 On March 11, 1976, the Israeli government published an expropriation plan including lands in the Galilee.
 It affected some 20,000 dunams of land between the Arab villages of Sakhnin and Arraba.
 The land was said to be used for security purposes but was also used to build new Jewish settlements.
 David McDowall identifies the resumption of land seizures in the Galilee and the acceleration of land expropriations in the West Bank in the mid-1970s as the immediate catalyst for both the Land Day demonstration and similar demonstrations that were taking place contemporaneously in the West Bank.
 He writes: "Nothing served to bring the two Palestinian communities together politically more than the question of land."